fbanou/Movie-Success-Prediction-System/README.md

 # 🎬 Movie Success Prediction System

-A **machine learning model** built to predict the success of movies based on various features like budget, genre, popularity, and revenue.
+A **machine learning model** built to predict the success of movies based on various features like budget, genre, popularity and revenue.
 This system uses **neural networks** to predict whether a movie will be successful or not.

 ---